 A man is not trying to be someone else or what others think he should be.
 A real man strives to be himself and to express himself his way.
-Now, of course, this doesn’t mean that a man is exclusive from influences around him.
-However, it does mean that he hasn’t succumbed to the whims of others for his life but instead moves forward on his own terms.
-He is trying to be who he wants to be, not what someone else says.
+Now, of course, this doesn’t mean that a man is immune to his influences.
+However, it does mean that he hasn’t succumbed to the whims of others in his life but instead moves forward on his own terms.
+He tries to be who he wants to be, not what someone else wants him to be.

-I cannot say how much my father believed he was his own man.
-However, I can say that he was indeed not one to follow the crowd.
-I saw him as a man how was himself.
+My father was his own man, and he stressed that disposition to my brothers and me.
+He was not one to follow the crowd.
+He told me several times not to give in to peer pressure.
 He spoke candidly and would do things that would make him appear to be mean.
-However, he was William Cunningham and no one else.
+However, he was himself and no one else.

 Real men are themselves and not merely an instance of cultural expectations.
 I believe that this is the key to manhood.
 Be yourself and be responsible.

 Mothers: The Potential Threat To Manhood